ddrmslash/Projects/README.md

 # Projects

-This is a repo for all projects.
+This is a simple repo for all projects.